Programming in Python

 stores data from a nested Python dictionary in YottaDB, replacing the tree in the database with the one defined by the tree

 argument.
-The dictionary must have been previously created using the Key.load_tree()
+The dictionary must have been previously created using the Node.load_tree()

 method, or otherwise match the format used by that method.